tokio-rs/website/content/tokio/tutorial/select.md

 # Errors

-Using the `?` operator propagages the error from the expression.
+Using the `?` operator propagates the error from the expression.
 How this works depends on whether `?` is used from an async expression or from a handler.
 Using `?` in an async expression propagates the error out of the async expression.
 This makes the output of the async expression a `Result`.
 Using `?`